 How to use the bonus tax calculator

-- Additional deductions (for instance, charitable contributions or 401(k) contributions)
+- The amount of additional deductions made from the employee's regular wages (for instance, charitable or 401(k) contributions)

-You also need to choose your state from the drop-down menu to generate the right amount of tax withholding for your area.
+You also need to choose your state from the drop-down menu to generate the right amount of state income tax withholding for your area.

 The takeaway

-Deducting and remitting the right amount of taxes from your employees' bonuses saves everyone from tax-day hassles down the road—which ensures bonuses feel like perks, not a setup for an IRS entanglement.
+Deducting and remitting the right amount of taxes from your employees' bonuses saves everyone from tax-day hassles down the road—which ensures bonuses feel like perks, not a prelude to end-of-year tax stress.
+A bonus tax calculator (or payroll software that calculates and remits payroll tax automatically) can help.

 Want help calculating taxes on your employees' regular hourly pay, not just bonus pay?
 Check out this free hourly paycheck calculator.